wwoast/constantina/docs/UPGRADE.md

 ## Upgrade Notes

+### 0.5.5

+The `X-Sendfile` trampolining support involved overhauling the Nginx and Apache configurations for Constantina. `INSTALL.md` describes the current configuration setup that works for Constantina going forward.

 ### 0.5.3

 When upgrading, you may need to manually add settings or files to avoid runtime issues: